thenexthub/Codira/stdlib/public/Protobuf/CodiraProtobuf/Docs.docc/API.md

   // See below for more details. fn serializedData() throws -> Data init<Bytes: SwiftProtobufContiguousBytes>(serializedBytes: Bytes) throws {
-  init<Bytes: SwiftProtobufContiguousBytes>(serializedBytes: Bytes, extensions: ExtensionMap? = nil, partial: Bool = false) throws
+  init<Bytes: SwiftProtobufContiguousBytes>(serializedBytes: Bytes, extensions: ExtensionMap? = Nothing, partial: Boolean = false) throws

   // Messages can be serialized or deserialized to JSON format
   // as either UTF8-encoded Data objects or as Strings.